-So how do you avoid the dreaded email bounce?
-Use these tips to ensure that your emails end up in the recipient’s inbox, where they can read, reply, and be easily converted into prospects.
+Use these proven steps to ensure your emails land in the recipient’s inbox, where they can read, reply, and convert into qualified prospects.

 What Makes an Email Bounce?